jadecobra/python_tdd_exercises/source/functions/functions_passthrough.rst

     TypeError: passthrough() takes 0 positional arguments but 1 was given

-* I will add the new exception to the list of exceptions encountered
+* I add the new exception to the list of exceptions encountered

   .. code-block:: python